tobbstr/rules/DOCUMENTATION_GENERATION_PLAN.md

 type RegistrationOption func(*registrationConfig)

-// Domain tags the rule with a single domain func Domain(name string) RegistrationOption
+// Domain tags the rule with a single domain func Domain(d Domain) RegistrationOption

-// Domains tags the rule with multiple domains (no group name) func Domains(names ...string) RegistrationOption
+// Domains tags the rule with multiple domains (no group name) func Domains(domains ...Domain) RegistrationOption

 // Group tags the rule with a meaningful name and multiple domains
-// This is the preferred method for cross-domain rules func Group(name string, domains ...string) RegistrationOption
+// This is the preferred method for cross-domain rules func Group(name string, domains ...Domain) RegistrationOption

 // WithMetadata attaches metadata to the rule func WithMetadata(metadata RuleMetadata) RegistrationOption